Chaos-3D/Hydrogen/docs/Sponsors.md

 modules.
 Eric has a donations page at:
 [https://ko-fi.com/arksine](https://ko-fi.com/arksine)

-## Related Klipper Projects
+## Related Projects

-Klipper is frequently used with other Free Software.
+Hydrogen is frequently used with other free software.
 Consider using or supporting these projects.

 * [Moonraker](https://github.com/Arksine/moonraker)
 * [Mainsail](https://github.com/mainsail-crew/mainsail)